AY2324S2-CS2103T-T10-3/tp/docs/UserGuide.md

 **Description:**

-Clears all entries from the address book.
+- Clears all entries from the address book.
+- If the first word of a command is `help`, the rest of command will be automatically ignored by Eventy.

 **Caution:**